wang-zhenqi/wang-zhenqi.github.io/about.md

 ![it-works-why](https://zhenqi-imagebed.s3.ap-east-1.amazonaws.com/uploaded_date=2023-04/it-works-why-f0a557cee9da62d2331eebbdd962e8fb.png)

-Most of the content would be in English or bilingual, because software engineering has a lot of English resources out there which I can reference or internalize in convenience.
-It can save me some time.
+The content would be in Chinese, English or bilingual, it's not likely to have translations of an article.

-I'll try my best to make the content meaningful and well-organized, although I'm still new to Github Pages.

-Hope you can find something useful from this site.
+I'll try my best to make the content meaningful and well-organized, hope you can find something useful from this site.

 Enjoy reading!